 A well-accepted theory on tinnitus generation is that of spontaneous activity in the hearing system.
 This activity can even take place in the absence of sound being heard.
-Some experts believe that damage to hair cells in the cochlea (inner ear) can help cause tinnitus.
+Some experts believe that damage to hair cells in the cochlea (inner ear) can cause tinnitus.

 The cochlea consists of two types of hair cells: Outer hair cells and inner hair cells.
 Hair cells are responsible for helping us hear and then transmitting what we hear to the brain to be processed into meaning.
-Inner hair cells, rather than outer hair cells, are primarily responsible for sending what we hear to the brain, although outer hair cells do play a role in this process.
+Inner hair cells are primarily responsible for sending what we hear to the brain.
 Because of their location, outer hair cells are more exposed and are often damaged before inner hair cells.

 When the outer hair cells are damaged, they are unable to carry out their normal function.
 Part of their responsibility is to prevent the inner hair cells from sending sound signals to the brain when there is no sound to be heard.
 As a result, inner hair cells can spontaneously transmit signals to the brain that are amplified, or made louder, by the hearing system.
 The amplified sound can result in a perceived "ringing" sensation known as tinnitus, and is illustrated in Figure 2.

 Furthermore, the way someone experiences tinnitus, and the amount of attention they pay to it, varies from person to person.
 If it is ignored, the tinnitus takes low priority and "blends" into the background.
 If it is prioritized, the tinnitus can increasingly become a focal point for the patient.
 If this continues for an extended period of time, the brain will learn to focus on the tinnitus, even when other background sounds are present.

-Figure 2

-It is believed that tinnitus is amplified spontaneous neural activity, resulting in a "ringing in the brain".
+Figure 2 It is believed that tinnitus is amplified spontaneous neural activity, resulting in a "ringing in the brain".